sideeffects/HoudiniGLTF/README.txt

 Once the libraries are built, add the location of libCustomGLTF.dll to PATH:

-set PATH=%PATH%;C:\customgltf\src\GLTF
+set PATH=%PATH%;C:\HoudiniGLTF\src\GLTF

-Then copy over the other built .dlls to %HOME%/houdiniX.X/dso (i.e. Houdini home directory).
+Then copy over the built SOP, ROP, and HOM .dlls to %HOME%/houdiniX.X/dso (i.e. Houdini home directory).

 -------------------------------------------------------------------------------
 Building the glTF libraries on Linux or macOS: